lucidrains/charformer-pytorch/README.md

 # both tokens and mask will be appropriately downsampled

 tokens, mask = tokenizer(tokens, mask = mask) # (1, 256, 512), (1, 256)

+# now pass this on to your transformer
 ```

 ## Citations